roeeash/Compilation_Tests/test_folder_proj1/README.txt

 If they're the same, the result is -1 and the tester wil print that they are the same.
 Otherwise, it'll print they are not the same.

+C. This test will run test1 which comapres the outputs of the file "abcd moish 9999 /** THIS IS A COMMENT */ //this is another comment int a := 42; int c = 347652;" to  output3.txt.
+NOTE: THIS FILE SHOULD RESULT IN AN ERROR!

+If they're the same, the result is -1 and the tester wil print that they are the same.
+Otherwise, it'll print they are not the same.

 ----

 Feel free to add more tests!